alberttrann/Paper_Classifier/README.md

 1.  **Problem Decomposition is a Powerful Strategy:** The best-performing model (`Binary Relevance`) succeeded by decomposing a single, hard multi-label problem into a series of simpler, independent binary problems.
 This is a core strategy in engineering and computer science.

 2.  **The "Best" Architecture is Task-Dependent:** Stacking was the undisputed king of the multi-class (single-label) problem.
 However, for the multi-label task, the simpler and more robust **Soft Voting Ensemble** proved superior for each binary sub-problem.
-This shows that there is no universal "best model"; the optimal architecture depends on the specific structure of the problem you are trying to solve.
+This shows that there is no universal "best model"; the optimal architecture depends on the specific structure of the problem we are trying to solve.

 3.  **Feature Engineering Remains Paramount:** Once again, the results show that pairing models with the right features is critical.
 The failure of `RandomForest(Embeddings)` provides a stark final reminder that even powerful models are ineffective if their underlying assumptions do not match the structure of the data they are given.